 What to expect after endovascular repair:

 You may be able to start daily activities, such as driving a car, within 1 or 2 weeks if you did not have any bleeding.
-Ask your doctor for advice.
+Ask your doctor which daily activities are safe for you to do.

 Make plans to have help at home while you recover.